ctools/ctools/doc/source/users/tutorials/1dc/first_skymap.rst

 The sky map shows a wide-spread distribution of events with a number of sources superimposed.
-Most of the events are due to irreducable background that hampers the recognition of the gamma-ray sources.
+Most of the events originate from an irreducable background that hampers the recognition of the gamma-ray sources.
-To describe the irreducable background in the CTA data, templates of the background event distribution are shipped together with the :ref:`Instrument Response Functions <glossary_irf>`.
+To describe the irreducable background in the CTA data, templates of the background event distribution are included in the :ref:`Instrument Response Functions <glossary_irf>`.
-These template can be used by :ref:`ctskymap` to subtract the background contribution.
+These templates can be used by :ref:`ctskymap` to subtract the irreducable background contribution from the sky map.
-To enable the background subtraction you should re-run :ref:`ctskymap` with the background subtraction method set to ``IRF`` as follows:
+The background subtraction is enabled by running the :ref:`ctskymap` with the background subtraction method set to ``IRF``, as shown in the following
+example:

 .. code-block:: bash